 Man Page: puppet lookup

-puppet-lookup - Data in modules lookup function
+puppet-lookup - Interactive Hiera lookup

-puppet lookup [--help] [--type TYPESTRING] [--merge unique|hash|deep] [--knock-out-prefix PREFIX-STRING] [--sort-merged-arrays] [--merge-hash-arrays] [--explain] [--default VALUE] [--node NODE-NAME] [--facts FILE] [--compile] [--render-as s|json|yaml|binary|msgpack] keys
+puppet lookup [--help] [--type TYPESTRING] [--merge first|unique|hash|deep] [--knock-out-prefix PREFIX-STRING] [--sort-merged-arrays] [--merge-hash-arrays] [--explain] [--environment ENV] [--default VALUE] [--node NODE-NAME] [--facts FILE] [--compile] [--render-as s|json|yaml|binary|msgpack] keys

 --help: Print this help message.

---merge unique|hash|deep: Specify the merge strategy. 'hash' performs a simple hash-merge by overwriting keys of lower lookup priority. 'unique' appends everything to an array containing no nested arrays and where all duplicates have been removed. 'deep' Performs a deep merge on values of Array and Hash type.
-There are additional option flags that can be used with 'deep'.
+--merge first|unique|hash|deep: Specify the merge behavior, overriding any merge behavior from the data's lookup_options. 'first' returns the first value found. 'unique' appends everything to a merged, deduplicated array. 'hash' performs a simple hash merge by overwriting keys of lower lookup priority. 'deep' performs a deep merge on values of Array and Hash type.
+There are additional options that can be used with 'deep'.

---render-as s|json|yaml|binary|msgpack Determines how the results will be rendered to the standard output where s means plain text.
-The default when lookup is producing a value is yaml and the default when producing an explanation is s.
+--render-as s|json|yaml|binary|msgpack Specify the output format of the results; "s" means plain text.
+The default when producing a value is yaml and the default when producing an explanation is s.

 Copyright (c) 2015 Puppet Labs, LLC Licensed under the Apache 2.0 License